Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Peter Sellers

-The left rune represents an important element of the past.
+The left rune represents the first possible outcome.
 Eoh refers to the Yew tree.
 The Yew does not go dormant and therefore represents endurance.
 Even the wood of the tree is strong, resilient, and pliable - the Yew bends, but does not break.
 The evergreen nature of the Yew is present even in the rune itself, as it cannot be changed even by reversal.
 This rune is historically symbolic of death, but, as in the Tarot and as suggested by the nature of the Yew tree itself, death is seen only as a transmutation of something eternal and unchanging - the spirit.